eewest/JavaSteganography/README.md

 * Java JRE
 Then remove or edit the Launcher.java file to meet your needs.

+# How to use this code
+You can either import these java files directly into a project or make a jar to use these files.
+The Launcher.java can alternatively be used to run the program.
+Editing the lines 16-18 to point to the directoires that contains the image and text files you want to use.

 # Unlicense

 This is free and unencumbered software released into the public domain.